Frederickson Partners Logo Contact Us

 The following case studies showcase two HRBP leaders our team collaborated with, highlighting the diverse demands and opportunities inherent in the HRBP role.

 • The HRBP role helps a leader gain critical and strategic skills: In our first case study, an HRBP built a well-rounded set of skills over a decade that allowed a smooth transition into a strategic leadership position.
-When their HR leader had to go on leave for 6 months, this individual managed the entire HR department, successfully applying their HRBP skills in a senior capacity.In their HRBP role, they had created strategic initiatives based on data from surveys including learning and development initiatives, corporate and executive communications, and benefit design all of which resulted in improved employee engagement year over year.
+When their HR leader had to go on leave for 6 months, this individual managed the entire HR department, successfully applying their HRBP skills in a senior capacity.In their HRBP role, they had created strategic initiatives based on data from surveys including learning and development initiatives, corporate and executive communications, and benefit design, all of which resulted in improved employee engagement year over year.
 In another earlier HRBP role, the deliverables had included succession planning, leadership development, career ladders, and other people programs.

 • An HRBP excels and evolves to HR executive leadership: Our second case study is an HRBP employed at a supply chain company for several years.
-This high-performing individual’s role extended beyond operational duties, encompassing coaching, workforce planning, and driving key initiatives for succession planning, compensation, and transformation initiatives.
+This high-performing person’s role extended beyond operational duties, encompassing coaching, workforce planning, and driving key initiatives for succession planning, compensation, and transformation initiatives.
 They also championed DEI initiatives across the organization.
 This experience prepared the HRBP to move on to a separate, global company and excel first in the role as a Senior HRBP and eventually as a Vice President of HR.

 Conclusion